 Recipe and Ingredient Tips and Tricks

 - Peanut butter and molasses can both be tricky to measure perfectly.
-You can spritz your measuring cup or spoon with cooking spray to help measure with less mess.
+You can wet your measuring cup or spoon, or spritz with cooking spray to help measure and release with less mess.
 Or simply don’t stress about it.
 Close enough is good enough.
-Little variations in ingredients, measurements, egg size, temperatures, and other factors are why we like to work incrementally when mixing dog treat doughs.
+Little variations in ingredients, measurements, egg size, temperatures, and other factors are why we work incrementally when mixing dog treat doughs.

 - Carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
 Many are a combination of sugars and oils with carob powder, some are unsweetened carob and oil mixtures.
 Either way, there’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and eating/sharing.